CIMSGit/Quiz_game/README.md

 ## 3. How to use the app

+1. Read the instruction on how to play the quiz game.
-1. Click the START button to display the quotes and the choices.
+2. Click the START button to display the quotes and the choices.
-2. The timer starts when the user clicked the start button.
+3. The timer starts when the user clicked the start button.
-3. The chosen button will turn green when user clicked the correct answer.
+4. The chosen button will turn green when user clicked the correct answer.
-4. The user can view the score after the quiz.
+5. The user can view the score after the quiz.

 ## 4. Links